williamntlam/track-ops/README.md

 This single command will:
 - Start all PostgreSQL databases (3 separate instances) with CDC enabled
 - Initialize Redis for multi-database caching
-- Launch Kafka with Zookeeper and DLQ topics
+- Launch Kafka with KRaft mode (no ZooKeeper required) and DLQ topics
 - Set up Debezium Connect for CDC
 - Configure Debezium connectors for real-time data capture
 - Set up Kafka UI, Debezium UI, and pgAdmin